Home | Prices | Contact Us | Courses: Power BI - Excel - Python - SQL - Generative AI - Visualising Data - Analysing Data

 Write better prompts

-There is a short individual exercise to practise writing better prompts: those that encourage more accurate and relevant responses from the AI tool.
+There is a short individual exercise to practise writing better prompts: those that encourage more accurate and relevant responses from the AI assistant.
 We may use the RICE Framework to help with this.

-- Thinkers use the AI tool in ways that are perhaps not obvious at first sight.
-The capabilities of AI tools in generating, reviewing, improving and summarising text are well known.
-This team explore capabilities that are not so well known: reasoning about the physical world, doing algebra, writing a poem, and writing and speaking in languages other than English.
+- Thinkers use the powerful reasoning, or chain of thought, versions of the AI assistant to attempt more challenging and larger tasks.
+They also can approach tasks in ways that are perhaps not obvious at first sight.
+The capabilities of AI assistants in generating, reviewing, improving and summarising text are well known.
+This team explores capabilities that are not so well known: reasoning about the physical world, doing algebra, writing a poem, and writing and speaking in languages other than English.

-- Imagers explore the AI tool’s prowess in understanding images: for example, to describe an image, to read text in the image even if on signage, to understand and interpret particular types of images such as maps, business charts, and to perceive the emotional state of a person from their image.
+- Visualisers explore the AI assistant’s capability to both generate and understand images: for example, to describe an image, to read text in the image even if on signage, to understand and interpret particular types of images such as maps, business charts, and to perceive the emotional state of a person from their image.

-- Retrievers provide the AI tool with a document and ask it to answer questions based solely on the contents of the document (and not to use its general knowledge and also not search the web).
-These documents could be a PDF or Word document, or a web page and its direct links.
+- Notebookers provide the AI assistant with a set of documents and ask it to answer questions based solely on the contents of the document (and not to use its general knowledge and also not search the web).
+These documents could be a PDF or Word document, or a links to web pages.

-- Customisers configure the AI tool to respond in a certain way, by telling the AI tool something about themselves and their interests and how they would like the AI tool to respond to them, and giving the AI tool specific “system” instructions.
+- Customisers configure the AI assistant to respond in a certain way, by telling the AI assistant something about themselves and their interests and how they would like the AI assistant to respond to them, and giving the AI assistant specific “system” instructions.
 If using ChatGPT, they also explore custom GPTs, customised version of ChatGPT created by Open AI, the makers of ChatGPT, and other third parties, and specialised for a particular task such as a personal tutor or an image generator.
 If time allows , they may build their own custom GPT.

 Course Style